bahrus/xtal-props/README.md

 This component would probably switch to the decorator approach should they ever become standardized into EcmaScript.

-For now, this component will use "Reactive property destructuring" to specify similar types of settings.
+For now, this component will us a separate JSON-like configuration object.

 For example, suppose we define a JS class: